|

 The Nikon D3000, launched in August 2009, is the new entry-level DSLR of Nikon.
 It replaces D60 and

-inherits its 10.2 MP DX-format CCD sensor and 3fps continuous shooting rate.
-It adds a larger, 3.0 inch LCD and the 11-point AF system with 3D tracking.
+inherits its 10.2 MP DX-format CCD sensor made by Sony [Sony IMX-493-AQA] and 3fps continuous shooting rate.
+It adds a larger, 3.0 inches LCD and the 11-point AF system with 3D tracking.

 Nikon D5000 |